laminlabs/bionty-base/docs/guide/concepts.md

    or the vocabulary of ontology IDs for the same species.
 2. There are different versions and granularity of these vocabularies.
-   Typically, vocabularies are based on a given version of a public ontology, and may contain “custom” terms representing new knowledge, that’s not yet represented publicly.
+   Typically, vocabularies are based on a given version of a public ontology, and may contain “custom” terms representing new knowledge that is not yet represented publicly.

+## Entity table model

 We address 1. with a so-called Entity table model: Within Bionty, the primary representation for an entity is an Entity object, in which each column of the Entity table attribute corresponds to a vocabulary.